 In early 2016 I was welcomed as a resident artist at HOF and Surface Art´s space in Bangkok to develop a project about the infamous nightlife of the city, focusing more specifically on its ambiguous tourism industry.
-The result marks a transition in my work between an aesthetically focused, street photography approach and a growing interest toward narrative thinking.
+It marked a transition in my work between an aesthetically focused, street photography approach and a growing interest towards narrative thinking.